 The Beatles disbanded in 1969 after a tumultuous summer, dashing all hopes of a North African tour.
-Fascinated with this story, artist Michael Rakowitz revisits his 2010 project ‘The Breakup’, in conversation with historian Mark Lewisohn, world leading authority on the Beatles.
+Fascinated with this story, artist Michael Rakowitz revisits his 2010 project ‘The Breakup’, in conversation with historian Mark Lewisohn, world leading authority on the Beatles, and moderated by writer Arsalan Mohammad.
 The discussion addresses the intricacies of the rock bands’ collapse and the allegorical echoes between this event and the once dreamed Pan-Arab ideal.

 Part of Michael Rakowitz 4 June – 25 August 2019